MicrosoftDocs/sdk-api/sdk-api-src/content/drt/ns-drt-drt_settings.md

 ### -field pBootstrapProvider

+Pointer to the Bootstrap Provider specified for use.
+An instance of the PNRP Bootstrap Provider can be obtained by calling <a href="https://docs.microsoft.com/windows/desktop/api/drt/nf-drt-drtcreatepnrpbootstrapresolver">DrtCreatePnrpBootstrapResolver</a>.

 ### -field eSecurityMode

 Specifies the security mode that the DRT should operate under.
 All nodes participating in a DRT mesh must use the same security mode.

-### -field pBootStrapProvider

-Pointer to the Bootstrap Provider specified for use.
-An instance of the PNRP Bootstrap Provider can be obtained by calling <a href="https://docs.microsoft.com/windows/desktop/api/drt/nf-drt-drtcreatepnrpbootstrapresolver">DrtCreatePnrpBootstrapResolver</a>.

 ## -see-also